Tobey9/todo-api-express/readme.md

 ## API Overview

--`POST /users/register`: Registers a new user and returns a token -`POST /users/login`: Logs in an existing user and returns a token -`POST /users/logout`: Logs out the user by clearing the cookie -`POST /todos`: Returns a list of todos (with optional search and pagination) -`GET /todos`: Creates a new todo -`PUT /todos/:id`: Updates a todo -`DELETE /todos/:id`: Deletes a todo
+- `POST /users/register`: Registers a new user and returns a token
+- `POST /users/login`: Logs in an existing user and returns a token -`POST /users/logout`: Logs out the user by clearing the cookie -`POST /todos`: Returns a list of todos (with optional search and pagination) -`GET /todos`: Creates a new todo -`PUT /todos/:id`: Updates a todo -`DELETE /todos/:id`: Deletes a todo

 Example request with query parameters: